Stockholm’s iconic architecture, part 6: Markets, squares, and transit hubs

 Strömkajen Ferry Terminal

-The Strömkajen Ferry Terminal is a group of three buildings, designed by Swedish studio Marge Arkitekter and completed in 2013, is a remarkable example of modern architecture harmonizing with a historic urban setting.
+The Strömkajen Ferry Terminal is a group of three buildings, designed by Swedish studio Marge Arkitekter.
+Marge Arkitekter completed it in 2013, creating a remarkable example of modern architecture that harmonizes with a historic urban setting.

-The design is based on the cone shape, used to frame views of the surrounding landmarks such as the Royal Palace, Grand Hotel, and National Museum.
+The cone-shaped design frames views of nearby landmarks like the Royal Palace, Grand Hotel, and National Museum.
 The cones are combined in varying configurations to create three unique but cohesive buildings.
 With glazed, reflective, sections are recessed to provide sheltered waiting areas while reflecting the water and surrounding architecture.

-The buildings are scaled down to maintain unobstructed views of the Royal Palace and complement the monumental architecture of nearby landmarks.
+The buildings stay low to protect views of the Royal Palace and blend with nearby monumental architecture.
 They are designed to appear as sculptural objects along the waterfront.

-The terminal has been widely praised for its understated elegance and was shortlisted for the World Architecture Festival 2014 under the Small Projects category.
+Praised for its understated elegance, the terminal was shortlisted for the 2014 World Architecture Festival, Small Projects category.
 It has also been nominated as one of Stockholm’s most beautiful buildings.

 Address: Södra Blasieholmshamnen 9 (Google maps and Google maps)